owlchester/kanka/docs/running.md

 The first step is to copy `.env.example` to `.env`.
 This will set up Kanka's default config to run with docker.

+> **Hidden by default**
+>
+> Most operating systems hide files starting with a dot by default.
+You can either change this in your operating system's file explorer, or by accessing the files in the terminal.

 Optionally, if you want to change some configs, edit the new `.env` file.
-In most cases, you don't need to touch anything
+In most cases, you don't need to touch anything.

 ### Installing dependencies